alephium/docs/docs/infrastructure/explorer-backend.md

 ### `user.conf` file

-You can change the config with the `~/.alephium-explorer-backend/user.conf` file. e.g:
+You can change the config in the `~/.alephium-explorer-backend/user.conf` file. e.g:

 ```conf
 alephium {